mohammad-zareei-davani/Robotic/README.md

 # Robotic
-Here are some application that I learned from AI & Robotics Club (AIR-Club) at Aston University.
+Here are some applications that I learned from the AI & Robotics Club (AIR-Club) at Aston University.